Subject Access Requests

 Before making a request, please note

-- Information recorded by candidates during examinations is exempt from subject access provisions - see details.
+- Information recorded by candidates during examinations is exempt from subject access provisions.

-- The Data Protection Act 1998 requires that data is held only as long as is necessary, and that data held is not excessive - see 'How long are student records retained for' on the Information for Students page.
+- Data Protection law requires that data is held only as long as is necessary, and that data held is not excessive.

 How to make a Subject Access Request

-Your request and accompanying payment of £10 can be made via our online store.
+Your request can be made via our contact form.

 The personal data requested should be clearly stipulated (e.g. student records held in the Department, UCAS forms, copies of research data for a particular project, personnel file).